xlink-network/xlink-docs/developers/contracts/btc-peg-in-v2-07a-agg.md

 ## Features

-### Aggregator Peg-In Features
+### Aggregator Peg-In Feature

 #### `finalize-peg-in-agg`

-This function manages the basic peg-in process for transferring BTC to Stacks.
-It validates the provided Bitcoin transaction and its reveal transaction by using a proof that confirms it has been mined.
-It also calculates the appropriate fees for the operation.
+This function manages the basic aggregator peg-in process.
+It checks if the provided Bitcoin transaction has been mined.
+It also calculates the appropriate fees for the peg-in operation.
 The function verifies that the transaction meets the necessary conditions, including checking that the peg-in address is approved, before finalizing it by registering it in the `.cross-peg-out-v2-01-agg` contract to handle cross-chain operations.
 Finally, it mints bridged BTC tokens for the recipient address specified in the Bitcoin transaction, processes fees, and logs the transaction details.

 ##### Parameters
 ```lisp